josephmontes/VAA/README.md

 #### NOTES
 - 14 total pitcher seasons had a below average performance on their fastball
    - 11 players
-     - 3 have not gotten back below average wOBA in a following qualifying season (Josiah Gray, Hunter Greene, JP Sears)
      - 1 never got another qualified season (Elieser Hernandez)
+     - 4 players on this list eventually got back below average wOBA in a following qualifiying season and have not went back above:
+       - Trevor Bauer, Freddy Peralta, Andrew Heaney, Luis Castillo
+     - 3 players have not gotten back below average wOBA in a following qualifying season:
+       - Josiah Gray, Hunter Greene, JP Sears
-     - the remaining 3 are from 2023 (Grayson Rodriguez, Logan Allen, Michael Kopech)
+     - the remaining 3 are from 2023:
+       - Grayson Rodriguez, Logan Allen, Michael Kopech

 ##### PLAYER SPLOTLIGHT
   - Josiah Gray:
-      - Fastball truly crushed in his first 2 seasons
+      - His 4-Seam Fastball alarmingly hit in his first 2 seasons despite having optimal 4-Seam Fastball VAA more than most pitchers

+      - To me, with a young pitcher especially, I would expect these numbers to improve as he gets a feel for how to use his weapon so to speak
-      - His Fastball usage has gone from 51.6% in 2021 to 18.7% usage currently
+      - But his 4-Seam Fastball usage has gone from 51.6% in 2021 to 18.7% usage currently
-      - Primarily throws slider now
+      - Primarily throws a Slider now
-      - Now his fastball is not above the 30% threshold
+      - Additionally, his 'good' 4-Seam Fastball rate is not above the 30% threshold like it used to be

-  - Hunter Greene:
-     - Unfortunately my data I scraped was bad for Hunter Greene's 2023 season, so I will use Baseball Savant
-     - He throws his fastball 55% of the time in 2023, which is an increase from 2022
-     - xwOBA suggests that he may be getting unlucky (.341 vs. .387)
-     - In 2022 he was a fringe 30%'er with 29.98% so I would guess that he is throwing it at a lower rate now that he is it throwing it more

   - JP Sears:
      - While it is still not below .350 league average, it is trending downwards (.417 to .367)
      - He is also throwing it more from 50% to 56.6%
      - xwOBA lower for him too according to Baseball Savant
-     - major progression expected based on the following table showing his 4-Seam Fastball wOBA was .390 on the good one
+     - It feels safe to project progression for this pitcher based on the following table showing his 4-Seam Fastball wOBA was .390 on what is normally around .287
-     - in 2023 it is much, much better but his bad fastball is being hit harder
+     - in 2023 it is much, much better but his 'bad' fastball is being hit harder
-     - expect that to progress and you got yourself a dominant 4-Seam Fastball pitcher
+     - expect the wOBA agains this 'bad' Fastball to improve or expect him to throw his 'good' Fastball more and you got yourself a dominant 4-Seam Fastball pitcher

+  - Spencer Strider
+     - If you are like me and was wondering where Spencer Strider falls on this list
+     - He throws it 28% of the time with it being extremely effective
+     - His bit of regression this year might be coming from the times that he does not throw this type of fastball as the wOBA value has ballooned from .280 to .400
+     - He could be suffering from what I mentioned with Kopech where he throws his 4-Seam Fastball at such a high rate, batters are sitting on it and punishing the 'bad' ones
+     - If there is any other player you would like me to evaluate please feel free to email me (posted at bottom)

 #### Who is not throwing this pitch?
-- List of guys throwing it at a rate less than 7%
+- List of pitcher seasons where they threw the 'good' 4-Seam Fastball at a rate less than 7%
-- Split by those throwing it effectively (31 times) and ineffectively (46 times)
+- This list is split similarly, by those throwing it effectively vs. ineffectively

 - List of guys throwing the bad fastball badly